jay5598/WHSTechNotes/journal.md

 Harrison| Subaru Forester |	Left The Oil Cap Off     |
 # February 3, 2025
 TCAS relies on a combination of surveillance sensors to collect data on the state of intruder aircraft and a set of algorithms that determine the best maneuver that the pilot should make to avoid a mid-air collision.Cybersecurity breaches can compromise the safety and consistency of flight operations, damage the reputation of airlines, and result in financial loss, impacting both airlines and passengers.
+# February 11, 2025
+The raw data is used to automate player participation reports, calculate performance metrics, and derive advanced statistics through machine learning (ML) on AWS.
+More than 200 new data points are created on every play of every game.
+Visit the Next Gen Stats glossary for a full overview of our stats collection.